collapsed-stacks/atheism/questions/4/is-atheism-a-religion.md

 - posted by: [Renato Rodrigues](https://stackexchange.com/users/-1/49-renato-rodrigues) on 2010-12-14
 - score: 0

-<p>My answer is no. In my view, being religious is synonymous to believe in one or more gods.</p>
+My answer is no. In my view, being religious is synonymous to believe in one or more gods.

 ## Answer 327